bettercap/website/content/modules/wifi/_index.md

 Inject fake management beacons in order to create a rogue access point ( requires `wifi.recon` to run ).

+#### `wifi.client.probe.ap.filter FILTER`

+Use this regular expression on the access point name to filter client probes, `clear` to reset the filter.

+#### `wifi.client.probe.sta.filter FILTER`

+Use this regular expression on the station address to filter client probes, `clear` to reset the filter.

+#### `wifi.channel_switch_announce BSSID CHANNEL`

+Start a 802.11 channel hop attack, all client will be forced to change the channel lead to connection down.

 ### Parameters

 | Parameter                | Default                            | Description                                                                                                                                                                                     |